geatpy-dev/geatpy/README.md

 The number of evolution is: 20020

-To get more tutorials, please link to http://www.geatpy.com(Website is maintaining, please visit later!).
+To get more tutorials, please link to http://www.geatpy.com (Website is maintaining, please visit later!).